 IDEAL DENTAL CARE

-If you’ve suddenly injured your teeth or have toothache, it’s easy to panic.
-We’ll fit you in for an emergency dental procedure at one of our emergency dentists in Fleetwood or Cleveleys.
+If you’ve suddenly injured your tooth or have toothache, it’s easy to panic.
+We’ll fit you in for an emergency dental appointment with one of our dentists in Fleetwood or Cleveleys.
 If it’s out of hours, you’ll be directed to an emergency dentists’ number and given instructions.

 Don't leave it too late

 Regular check-ups don’t guarantee a pain free mouth, but by spotting the early signs of decay, gum disease or changes in your mouth, we can help start treatment swiftly, preventing more invasive solutions.

 Our Ideal Discount Club is a great way of spreading the cost of your regular check-ups.
 Why not enquire with one of our team today?

 An abscess is an area of pus that’s formed by an infection.
 When you get an abscess, your immune system strikes back and sends white blood cells to the area to remove the bacteria.
 What you’ll notice most is the intense pain.
 Naturally, emergency dentist procedures are vital.
 The abscess might drain or the pain go away, but you must visit your emergency dentist, who will deal with the infection in the appropriate way.